g4n3sha5/MatiVAted/readME.md

 # Run
 Beta version live on www.mativated.com
+##Locally
+Clone the repo, install dependencies with
+  pip: -r requirements.txt
+And run with
+  python manage.py runserver

 # Future development
 App is in continous development since 2022 and have further plans for development.